Nuon Chea: Early life

 Nuon Chea was born as Lao Kim Lorn at Voat Kor, Battambang on 7 July 1926.
 Nuon's father, Lao Liv, worked as a trader as well as a corn farmer, while his mother, Dos Peanh, was a tailor.
-An interview by a Japanese researcher in 2003 with Nuon Chea quoted that Liv was Chinese, while Peanh was the daughter of a Chinese immigrant from Shantou and his Khmer wife.
+An interview by a Japanese researcher in 2003 with Nuon Chea quoted that Liv was Chinese, while Peanh was the daughter of a Chinese immigrant from Shantou, Guangdong and his Khmer wife.
 In 2011, however, Chea told the Khmer Rouge Tribunal that he was only a quarter Chinese through his half-Chinese father.
 As a child, Nuon Chea was raised in both Chinese and Khmer customs.
 The family prayed at a Theravada Buddhist temple, but observed Chinese religious customs during the Lunar New Year and Qingming festival.
 Nuon Chea started school at seven, and was educated in Thai, French and Khmer.

 In the 1940s, Nuon Chea studied at Wat Benchamabophit School and Faculty of Law, Thammasat University in Bangkok and worked part-time for the Thai Ministry of Foreign Affairs.
 He began his political activities in the Communist Party of Siam in Bangkok.
 He was elected Deputy General Secretary of the Workers Party of Kampuchea (later renamed as the Communist Party of Kampuchea) in September 1960.
 In Democratic Kampuchea, he was generally known as "Brother Number Two."
 Unlike most of the leaders of the Khmer Rouge, Chea was not educated in France.

 As documented in the Soviet archives, Nuon Chea played a major role in negotiating the North Vietnamese invasion of Cambodia in 1970, with the intent of forcing the collapse of Lon Nol's government: "In April–May 1970, many North Vietnamese forces entered Cambodia in response to the call for help addressed to Vietnam not by Pol Pot, but by his deputy Nuon Chea.
 Nguyen Co Thach recalls: "Nuon Chea has asked for help and we have liberated five provinces of Cambodia in ten days."
 In 1970, in fact, Vietnamese forces occupied almost a quarter of the territory of Cambodia, and the zone of communist control grew several times, as power in the so-called liberated regions was given to the CPK [Khmer Rouge].
-At that time relations between Pol Pot and the North Vietnamese leaders were especially warm."
+At that time, relations between Pol Pot and the North Vietnamese leaders were especially warm."
 The North Vietnamese trusted Nuon Chea more than Pol Pot or Ieng Sary, although Chea "consistently and consciously deceived the Vietnamese principals concerning the real plans of the Khmer leadership."
 As a result, "Hanoi did not undertake any action to change the power pattern within the top ranks of the Communist Party to their own benefit."